 Get a FREE Special Report from the editors of University Health News, Heart Health: High blood pressure symptoms, heart attack symptoms, heart murmurs, enlarged heart, congestive heart failure, and more.

 When you have your lipid profile measured in a blood test, you’ll receive separate numbers for LDL, HDL, and triglycerides.
-You should also see how each number fits into a healthy range.
+You should see how each number compares to a healthy cholesterol number range.

-- A normal cholesterol level for HDL is between 40 and 59 mg/dL, but an optimal score is anything above 60 mg/dL.
+- Normal HDL levels are between 40 and 59 mg/dL, but an optimal score is anything above 60 mg/dL.
 While having a higher HDL level is associated with a lower risk of heart disease, it’s not clear whether improving your HDL with medications actually reduces your risk of a heart attack.

 - A healthy triglyceride level is less than 150 mg/dL.
 High triglycerides are 200 mg/dL or above.